-Economic efficiency is a description that illustrates efforts to achieve the goal of maximum welfare2 or steps to get maximum value3 from limited community resources and against business actors who lose in the market.
-Still, competition is considered an appropriate mechanism in the economy to achieve prosperity through the maximum allocation of resources.4 Business actors can influence the market and cause the need to be distorted because of their behaviour.
-Alfred Marshall proposed that the term competition be replaced with "economic freedom" in illustrating or supporting the
+Economic efficiency is a description that illustrates efforts to achieve the goal of maximum welfare or steps to get maximum value from limited community resources and against business actors who lose in the market.
+Still, competition is considered an appropriate mechanism in the economy to achieve prosperity through the maximum allocation of resources.
+Business actors can influence the market and cause the need to be distorted because of their behaviour.
+Alfred Marshall proposed that the term competition be replaced with "economic freedom" in illustrating or supporting the positive goals of business competition.
+The relevance of efficiency considerations to competition policy is that inefficient use of resources will result in high prices, low output, lack of innovation, and wasteful use of resources.
+The principle of "Efficiency" is also recorded in Article 33, paragraph 5 of the 1945 Constitution of the Republic of Indonesia, namely the principle of "Just Efficiency".
+The perspective of every business actor is to provide the greatest prosperity for consumers by creating efficient goods and services.

-2 Besley, Timothy.
-"Antitrust Policies and Profitability in Nontradable Sectors."
-American Economic Review: Insights, Vol. 3, No. 2, 2021, pp. 065-251, https://doi.org/10.3886/E121821V1.
+&lt;sup>2 Timothy Besley, Nicola Fontana, and Nicola Limodio, "Antitrust Policies and Profitability in Nontradable Sectors," American Economic Review: Insights, Volume 3 No. 2, 2021, hlm.
+251-265.

-3 Harrington, Joseph E. "Developing Competition Law for Collusion by Autonomous Artificial Agents."
-Journal of Competition Law & Economics, Vol. 14, No. 3, 2018, pp. 331-363, https://doi.org/10.1093/joclec/nhy016.
+&lt;sup>3 Joseph E Harrington, "Developing Competition Law For Collusion By Autonomous Artificial Agents," Journal of Competition Law & Economics, Volume 14 No. 3, 2018, hlm.
+331-363.